 But eventually, he said, you get to a point where you’re making enough money to take a breath and look around at the broader picture.

-“My biggest concern with newer advisors to the industry is that they’re so short-term oriented that they almost cut off their nose to spite their face,” Delumen said.
+“My biggest concern with newer financial professionals to the industry is that they’re so short-term oriented that they almost cut off their nose to spite their face,” Delumen said.
 “They don’t see the potential of this business, and they don’t get to a point where they want to make connections and help their community.”

-Five key behaviors for advisor success
+Five key behaviors for success

 1. Have a strong work ethic